 The physics concepts involved in a luge run are fairly basic:

-If the slider weighs 198 pounds (89 kg), and the sled weighs 50.6 pounds (23 kg), that's a combined mass of about 247 pounds (112 kg).
-By rocking back and forth at the top of the track, the slider needs to generate enough momentum to propel 247 pounds through the first 10 feet of the course in something like 2 seconds to achieve a really good start.
+If the slider weighs 198 pounds (89 kilograms), and the sled weighs 50.6 pounds (23 kilograms), that's a combined mass of about 247 pounds (112 kilograms).
+By rocking back and forth at the top of the track, the slider needs to generate enough momentum to propel 247 pounds through the first 10 feet (3 meters) of the course in about two seconds to achieve a good start.

-Another force acting against the pull of gravity throughout the run is aerodynamic drag.
-Aerodynamic drag consists of air friction and form drag.
-In luge, when air runs over the top of the rider, it interacts with the materials of the helmet and racing suit.
+Another force acting against the pull of gravity throughout the run is aerodynamic drag, which consists of air friction and form drag.
+In luge, when air runs over the top of the slider, it interacts with the materials of the helmet and racing suit.
 This results in air friction.
 To reduce air friction, racing suits are slippery and skin-tight, and the visor on a luge helmet is rounded and extends all the way under the slider's chin so there are no air pockets.
 The interaction between the air and the frontal shape of the slider/sled combination results in form drag.

-Centrifugal force pulls the slider outward in the turn.
-To maintain speed, the slider must perfectly balance the centrifugal force with the force of gravity pulling him downward through the course.
+Centripetal force pulls the slider outward in the turn.
+To maintain speed, the slider must perfectly balance the centrifugal force with the force of gravity pulling them downward through the course.
 This means finding the "sweet spot" and staying there.
 If the forces are balanced, the sled will smoothly move through each turn and back into the straightaways.
 If they are unbalanced, the slider will have to steer too much, slowing down the run.

 With so much at stake in so little time, luge athletes train all year to shave a few thousandths of a second off their time.
 In the next section, we'll find out what's involved in luge training.